As of January 1, all residential leases entered into or renewed must include certain flood disclosure information under a new Texas law.

 - A new Texas law requires all new residential leases entered into or renewed on or after January 1, 2022 to contain certain flood disclosure information.

-- A sample notice also will be available in the new TAA REBOOK and REDBOOK Online, as well as through the TAA Click & Lease program.
+- A sample notice will be available in the new TAA REBOOK and REDBOOK Online, and through the TAA Click & Lease program.

 Under a new Texas law, all new residential leases entered into or renewed on or after January 1, 2022 must contain certain flood disclosure information.
 The disclosure must be in a document that is separate from the lease.